Everything You Need to Know About Board and Batten Siding

 Pennsylvania Climate Challenges

-Pennsylvania's diverse climate zones, from the Pocono Mountains to Philadelphia suburbs, require board and batten systems that handle freeze-thaw cycles, snow loads, and varying humidity levels.
+Pennsylvania's diverse climate zones, from the Pocono Mountains to Philadelphia suburbs, require siding systems that handle freeze-thaw cycles, snow loads, and varying humidity levels.
 Fiber cement and quality metal options perform exceptionally well in these conditions.

 New Jersey Coastal Considerations